bjerrep/obsoleta/README.md

 	  "key": "key2"
 	}

-What happens is that the package definition used by obsoleta will be the 'base' dictionary with additions or rewrites from the given slot.
+What happens is that the package definition used by obsoleta will be the 'slot' dictionary with additions or rewrites from the given slot.
 From the above this will yield

 	{
 	    "name": "b",